 Make sure your newsletter design and the subject line are compatible and responsive both on desktop and mobile. otherwise, there is a high chance that a large subset of your readers will skip your email. this can happen whether the email performs poorly on a desktop, or on a mobile device.
 Since people can’t possibly read every email they receive, the ones that are easier will get read more often.

-Unfortunately, it’s relatively easy to optimize for both device types.
-A good quality email client, such as Constant Contact or Campaign Monitor will let you preview an email before it’s sent.
-In addition, many of them offer pre-optimized templates to use.
-When you use a template, make sure that you make the overall email original.
-You don’t want your email marketing newsletter to look like a cookie-cutter document.
-Fortunately, with the right email marketing tools, you can make any email copy shine.
+Fortunately, optimizing for both device types is not hard.
+A good email client, such as Constant Contact or Campaign Monitor, will let you preview an email before it goes out.
+Many of them also offer pre-optimized templates.
+When you use a template, make sure the finished email still looks like you.
+You don’t want your email marketing newsletter to read like a cookie-cutter document.
+And once you are sending on a schedule to a growing list, email marketing automation is what keeps the sending, the timing, and the follow-up running without you rebuilding the same campaign every month.

 8. Segment Your Users Based to Send Relevant and Personalized Content that Resonates

 Not every news update or promotion is meant for every customer.
-After all, a single woman without a partner probably does not care about your promotion for men’s suits.
-About the only time, she might be interested in menswear would be as a gift for someone special, like a parent or sibling. for this reason, if you send her an email marketing newsletter that only talks about menswear, there’s a high chance that she will, unsubscribe entirely.
+Someone shopping for herself probably does not care about your promotion on men’s suits, unless she happens to be buying a gift.
+Send her a newsletter that only talks about menswear and there’s a good chance she unsubscribes entirely.

 Unfortunately, a lot of businesses make the mistake of not segmenting their audience.
 Typically, it is much more effective to market particular goods and services to the market segment most interested in them.
 Alternatively, some segments may resonate with one pitch better than another.
 In both of these situations, you can increase sales yield and ROI by appealing to each segment individually.